-St. Joseph's/Candler is actively monitoring and preparing to screen and treat patients.
+St. Joseph's/Candler continues to actively monitoring, screen and treat patients.
 St. Joseph’s/Candler is following the CDC’s recommended infection prevention and control practices including:

 - Minimizing the chance for exposure

-- Placing any patient with suspected of known COVID-19 in a separate location
+- Placing any patient with suspected or known COVID-19 in a separate location

 - Providing personal protective equipment (PPE), such as gloves, masks and gowns, to our co-workers

 - Requiring all co-workers, patients and allowed visitors to wear masks

 - Practicing proper social distance measures in waiting rooms, elevators, etc.

 - Educating staff, patients and the community on proper hand hygiene